 1998: MA English Literature and Linguistics, cum laude, Eötvös Loránd University, Budapest (extra courses on art history, cultural history, architecture)

 1995: Cambridge Certificate of Proficiency in English (grade A)

 1995: Cambridge Certificate of Proficiency in English Literature (grade A)

 1987-1988: University of Helsinki Finnish language course

-Languages: Hungarian (proficient); English (proficient); Dutch (proficient); Finnish (proficient if in practice); French (basic); German (basic); Russian (basic)
+Hungarian (proficient/native); English (proficient); Dutch (proficient); Finnish (proficient if in practice); French (intermediate); German (basic); Russian (basic)